ejaxon/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-2-1.png)<!-- -->

-Now calculate the mean and median.
-We round to the nearest integer.
+Now we calculate the mean and median, rounding to the nearest integer.

 ```r